apostrophecms/apostrophe-documentation/modules/apostrophe-schemas/README.md

 for a thorough explanation of the use of each option.
 The alterFields option should be avoided if your needs can be met via another option.

+If present, the `module` option is used to resolve method names lacking a module name, for instance when a method name is given for the `choices` property of a `select` field.
 ### refine(*schema*, *_options*)
 refine is like compose, but it starts with an existing schema array and amends it via the same options as compose.